fastify/session/README.md

 * get(sessionId, callback)
 * destroy(sessionId, callback)

+Compatible to stores from [express-session](https://github.com/expressjs/session).

-Defaults to a simple in memory store.
+Defaults to a simple in memory store.</br>
+**Note**: The default store should not be used in a production environment.

 ## License